 Those touches gave the sandwich a freshness and crunch that is not always found in a reuben.
 Especially on a summer day, it really lightened up this comfort food.

-(I liked it so much, it made my list of 5 best reuben sandwiches.)
+(I liked it so much, it made my list of 10 best vegan reuben sandwiches.)

 David ordered the Quinoa, Yam, and Kale Bowl.
 The roasted yams were a highlight, but what really took the bowl to another level was the garlicky tahini sauce on top.